DataDog/kics/documentation/rules/k8s/cluster_admin_role_binding_with_super_user_permissions.md

 ### Description

  Ensure that the `cluster-admin` role is used only where required (RBAC).
+This rule detects ClusterRoleBinding resources that bind to the `cluster-admin` role, which grants superuser permissions across the cluster.
+Such bindings increase risk and should be limited to adhere to the principle of least privilege.

 ## Compliant Code Examples